andrewtarry/andrewtarry.github.io/_posts/2023-05-29-terraform-eks-alb-setup-updated.md

 So there's a lot going on here but lets cover the main points.

 1. First we have a security group to open up the cluster.
 This cluster will run in a private subnet of a VPC so we are not actaully opening this to the world.
 Despite this I would suggest restricting the security group but for these purposes we will use this open group.
-1. Next we have the eks module.
+1. Fisst we have the eks module.
 For this we're pulling in an open source module that will do most of the work for us.
-1. At the top we define various cluster properties like the name, endpoint details and security groups.
+1. At the top we define various cluster properties like the name and endpoint details.
+1. We define the security group rules for the cluster nodes.
 1. The VPC and subnet ids need to be defined.
 We are passing the private subnet ids so the instances will not be publically accessable.
 1. Finally we define node groups, we provide the size of the instances and details of the auto scaling group.